royalgraphx/DarwinKVM/docs/docs/02-HostPreparations/02-KernelParameters/index.md

   <img width="650" height="200" src="../../../assets/HeaderKernelParams.png">
 </p>

-This section will allow various host bootloader types to set up the necessary flags needed for proper Virtualization and IOMMU usage.
-Please select the bootloader you use below with the Table of Contents.
+<h5 align="center">This section will allow various host bootloader types to set up the necessary flags needed for proper Virtualization and IOMMU usage.
+Please select the bootloader you use below with the Table of Contents.</h5>